Ethan4thewin/BingSearchAutomation/README.md

    Download Edge web driver from https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver.
 Most of the time, the stable channel is the right choice.

    We may also want Firefox web driver Geckodriver for mobile browsing emulating.
-Link for downloading Mozilla Firefox geckodriver is — https://github.com/mozilla/geckodriver/releases; choose the appropriate one for per your computer architecture.
+Link for downloading Mozilla Firefox geckodriver is https://github.com/mozilla/geckodriver/releases; choose the appropriate one for your computer architecture.

    In any case, put the file into the repository location.